alberthgsm/lecteur-audio-multipiste/README.md

 Mon adresse e-mail! alberthgsm@gmail.com.

-multi-track-audio-player MIT License
+🎧 HTML Multi-track Audio Player for Musicians
-HTML multi-track audio player for musicians.
+The starting point:

-Starting point:
+I needed a simple multi-track audio player that works on Linux and Android tablets.

-I needed a simple multi-track player that could run on Linux and Android tablets.
+No DAW or fancy audio editor — just a basic multi-track player, nothing more!

-No DAW, no audio editor — just a straightforward multi-track player!
+After a lot of unsuccessful searching, I ended up coding one myself using Node.js at first.
-After searching in vain, I decided to code my own using Node.js at first.
+But I ran into problems with supporting various audio formats.

-But I ran into issues with audio format compatibility.
+That’s when I turned to OpenAI and Grok-AI for help.
-So I turned to OpenAI and Grok-AI for help.
+Thanks to that, I scrapped the Node.js version and rewrote everything as a pure HTML/JavaScript app.
-As a result, I threw away the Node.js version and rebuilt everything using pure JS and HTML.
+Honestly, I didn’t even know it was possible to do this with just HTML and JS!

-I didn’t even know it was possible!
+Anyway — two days later, it was done!
-Long story short — two days later, it was done!
-Shows you never know what you can achieve!
+Goes to show... sometimes, the simplest way is the best!

-How to use it:
+▶️ How to use it:

-I wanted it to be as simple and intuitive as possible.
+Download the file Lecteur-10-Track-Audio.html

-There's a summary available via the 💡 button.
+Save it anywhere on your device

-As for supported file formats, I’ve confirmed that MP3 and WAV work well.
+It’s meant to be as simple and intuitive as possible.
-For me, that’s more than enough.
+There’s a quick explanation available via the 💡 button.

-But by design, the app can play any audio format — as long as the right codecs are installed on the system!
+✅ Supported file formats:

-Launching the app:
+Tested and working with MP3 and WAV files — which covers most use cases for me.
-1°) On Linux:
+Technically, it can play any audio format, as long as the right codecs are installed on your system.

-Open your browser (Firefox, Chrome, Brave, etc.)
+🐧 On Linux:

-Press Ctrl + O to open a local file
+Open your browser (Firefox, Chrome, Brave…)

-Then navigate to the folder where you saved the file:
+Press Ctrl + O

-Lecteur-10-Track-Audio.html
+Use the file dialog to find and open the file Lecteur-10-Track-Audio.html

-2°) On Android tablet:
+📱 On Android Tablets:
-Use a file explorer app to navigate to the folder where you saved:
+Since browsers can’t access local files directly for security reasons, you’ll need to go through the file explorer.

-Lecteur-10-Track-Audio.html
+Using your file manager, find the file Lecteur-10-Track-Audio.html

-Then long-press the file to select it.
+Long press on the file name to select it

-From here, two options:
+You now have two options:

-a) Select Open with → then choose your installed browser (you’ll have to repeat this every time)
+a) "Open with…" → Choose your browser

-b) Choose More → Add to Home screen
+You’ll need to repeat this each time.

-This creates a shortcut in your file explorer.
+b) "More" → "Add to Home Screen"
-Each time you use it, it will launch the player through your browser.
+This creates a shortcut that you can use to launch the player like a regular app, through your file manager and browser.

-⚠️ Note:
+📌 Note:

-Using the file explorer is mandatory on Android, because for security reasons, browsers are not allowed to directly access local files!
+Accessing local files through the file explorer is mandatory on Android, due to security restrictions that prevent browsers from directly opening files.

-I hope this tool proves useful to you!
+I hope this tool will be useful to you!

-Feel free to send me feedback or your impressions!
+Feel free to share your feedback or suggestions — I’d love to hear your thoughts.

-📧 My email: alberthgsm@gmail.com
+📬 Contact: alberthgsm@gmail.com